-Pope Benedict XIV (1675-1758 AD) explicitly banned women and girls from serving the priest during the Mass, and appealed to two other Popes - Pope Gelasius II (1060-1119 AD) and Pope Innocent IV (1195-1254 AD) - who had done the same:
+Pope Benedict XIV (1675-1758 AD), likewise, explicitly banned women and girls from serving the priest during the Mass.
+He, as Pope Zachary, appealed to Pope Gelasius I (410-496 AD), and also Pope Innocent IV (1195-1254 AD), who had done the same:

 Pope Benedict XIV - Allatae Sunt (1755 AD)